 - Your pet’s microchip information should be current and up to date.

-- You should designate a trusted caregiver (family member, friend, neighbor) in the event that you become ill.
+- You should designate a trusted caregiver (family member, friend, neighbor) if you become ill.
 If necessary they may need housekeys, know your emergency plans, and know your pet’s medical history.

 - Have a record of your pet’s medical history available, any health issues they need to be aware of, as well as the contact information of your pet’s veterinarian.